ehesch/NutNet-NDVI-Phenology/README.md

     ## [81] "unc"       "uwo"       "valm"      "vargrass"  "vass"
     ## [86] "yarra"

-# Merge climate data with phenology data, process temporal trends
+# Merge climate data with phenology data

+## Temporal trends in climate anomalies

 -   The goal is to recognize that some growing seasons see bigger temperature and precipitation anomalies, does that influence site phenology/productivity?
-To look at the temp/precip anomalies in each growing season:
+To look at the temperature/precipitation anomalies in each growing season:
     -   We can look weather windows BEFORE/during the typical green-up month (here looking at the 2 month window before the typical green-up date)
-    -   And also do weather windows around the typical date of NDVI max (here looking at a 5 month window around the typical maximum ndvi date (basically the month of max ndvi + the 2 months before and after from that date; this is essentially a growing season)
+    -   And also do weather windows around the typical date of NDVI max (here looking at a 5 month window around the typical maximum NDVI date (basically the month of max ndvi + the 2 months before and after from that date; this is essentially a growing season)

-This plot simply shows sites which have seen a significant trend in temperatures and precipitaiton over time within a 2 month window preceding the site-specific typical green-up date.
+This plot simply shows sites which have seen a significant trend in temperatures and precipitation over time within a 2 month window preceding the site-specific typical green-up date.

     ## [1] "Not merging weather and ndvi"

 ![](ReadMe_files/figure-gfm/temptrends-1.png)<!-- -->![](ReadMe_files/figure-gfm/temptrends-2.png)<!-- -->

+## Process temporal trends in phenological dates

 -   Similarly, we want to see if sites have seen significant changes in phenological dates over time.